DPDK/dpdk/doc/guides/prog_guide/kernel_nic_interface.rst

         (simulating the RX side of the net driver).

-    *   For multiple kernel thread mode, maintains a kernel thread context for each KNI instance (simulating the RX side of the new driver).
+    *   For multiple kernel thread mode, maintains a kernel thread context for each KNI instance (simulating the RX side of the net driver).

 *   Net device: